William Moodie: Ministry

 He thought of his Edinburgh congregation as a diverse one.
 He certainly was in attendance in 1788 at the hanging for theft and shopbreaking of one Peter Young.
 Others had a more jaundiced view.
 A reviewer of his published sermons thought His audience was almost entirely composed of the higher classes of society.
 He was attended chiefly by the fashionable and the gay, the wealthy and the learned; and he succeeded in obtaining, what appears to have been the object of his ambition, their applause and admiration of his discourses.
 The same reviewer, while noting the elegance of the discourses, was scandalised at the lack of what he thought of as proper Christian content in the sermons – such as, the consciousness of human depravity, the need for conversion, repentance and faith in Jesus Christ, to avoid an otherwise certain eternal punishment.
 It may well have been Moodie's distaste for these topics that had prompted such opposition in Kirkaldy.
 Parishioners who felt their rights as Presbyterians were being over-ridden resented having so-called Moderate Ministers imposed on them – appointed by Patrons or presented by the local landowners.
 They wished to interrogate the firmness of the proposed Minister's adherence to standards of belief such as the Westminster Confession of Faith, rather than his broader accomplishments, or connections.
 There were social class elements to this division, which were highly sensitive around the time of the French Revolution.
 The Evangelicals, as the opponents of the Moderates, were called, were by no means confined to the lower orders, but they were well represented among them and those in power feared the issue might be used as a front for more political unrest.
-Moodie was very much a Moderate and supported measures "he thought conducive to the respectability of our eccesiastical establishment, to the maintenance of public order, and to the advancement of true religion".
+Moodie was very much a Moderate and supported measures "he thought conducive to the respectability of our ecclesiastical establishment, to the maintenance of public order, and to the advancement of true religion".